lisawagner/beautiful-dnd-issue-tracker/README.md

 </br>

+To use or test the accessibility implementation, please turn on systems screenreader:

+Windows 10
+   - Go to Settings :gear: > Ease of Access > Narrator, and then turn on the toggle under Use Narrator.
+   - IMPORTANT: Press capslock and spacebar keys to turn on/off scan mode.
+If the screen reader is in scan mode, you will not be able to navigate the page with your keyboard as intended.

 ## Deployment

 This project is hosted on Netlify.
 To deploy your own copy, you will need to set up a Netlify account.
 Netlify offers a generous free tier to developers.